OptionalRule/optionalrule.github.io/_posts/2021-06-27-gritty-healing-and-survival-rules.md

  %}
  Where noted these house rules replace the standard 5e rules.

-### Healing
+### Natural Healing
 Short and Long Rest healing is no longer used, otherwise rests work as normal.
 Instead, players may only spend Hit Dice (HD) to heal at the end of a Long Rest.
 Also, HD are spent separately to heal ability scores, drain, and damage.
-Additionally players roll to recover spent Hit Die instead of recovering half of thier HD at the end of a long rest. (*You knew that was the rule right?*) In this way, extended combat and stress have a larger impact and tend to grind characters down more.
+Additionally players roll to recover spent Hit Die instead of recovering half of their HD at the end of a long rest. (*You knew that was the rule right?*) In this way, extended combat and stress have a larger impact and tend to grind characters down more.

 The Long Rest sequence is as follows:
 * Roll to recover spent HD